Build your Go image

 docker-gs-ping latest 336a3f164d0f About an hour ago 1.11GB

-This is so because the “distroless” base image that we have used in the second stage of the build is very barebones and is designed for lean deployments of static binaries.
+This is so because the "distroless" base image that you have used in the second stage of the build is very barebones and is designed for lean deployments of static binaries.

-There’s much more to multi-stage builds, including the possibility of multi-architecture builds, so please feel free to check out the multi-stage builds section of Docker documentation.
-This is, however, not essential for our progress here, so we’ll leave it at that.
+There's much more to multi-stage builds, including the possibility of multi-architecture builds, so feel free to check out multi-stage builds.
+This is, however, not essential for your progress here.

 Next steps

-In this module, we met our example application and built and container image for it.
+In this module, you met your example application and built and container image for it.

-In the next module, we’ll take a look at how to:
+In the next module, you’ll take a look at how to run your image as a container.